POLI 572B

 Interpreting Regressions

-• Understand link between design matrix, \(\hat{y}\), and coefficients
+• The link between design matrix, \(\hat{y}\), and coefficients

-• Understand dummy variables
+• How to interpret coefficients for dummy variables

 Least Squares and Binary Variables